Our work within sustainability

 Our customers’ needs and demands are the basis of Nordax’s business.
 Ethical treatment of current and prospective customers is fundamental.
 Nordax tries to give every customer personalised service.
 Well-informed decisions are essential to satisfied and profitable customers, which in turn creates the potential for building a sustainable business that creates value.

 Effective Use of Resources

 The environment and climate change are one of today’s most important issues for society.
-We want to contribute to fulfilling the UN’s global sustainable development goals.
 While our environmental impact is limited, that doesn’t mean we can rest easy.
 We challenge ourselves in everything we do and search opportunities to reduce our impact.

 Direct mail and advertising is an important part of our distribution model.
 We offset the carbon footprint of our print marketing by planting trees.
 To reduce our impact and simplify for our customers, we always try to digitalise communications.